What is a Batch Payment?

 - Credit card and debit card payments (mainly for refunds)

-Batch payment processing is the practice of processing many authorized transactions at the same time.
 A merchant may do one batch processing a day, where all of the authorization codes from the credit cards used by its customers are sent to each of the customers’ respective banks for approval.
 Once approved, the funds are sent to the merchant’s bank for payment, which is called settlement.

 Every merchant must choose how to go about processing credit card transactions.
 This may seem like a simple decision, but the method merchants use to process credit card payments can have many implications for the day-to-day operations of the business.